Azure/ARO-HCP/dev-infrastructure/docs/development-setup.md

 ### Access the database from outside of the AKS cluster

-To connect to the database as current user run:
+To connect to the database as current user run

 ```sh
 eval $(AKSCONFIG=svc-cluster make cs-current-user-pg-connect)
 psql -d clusters-service
 ```

-The output of the make target are in ENV var format for the `psql` tool, so this works to get a connection into the DB.
+The output of the make target is in ENV var format for the `psql` tool, so this works to get a connection into the DB.

 To connect to the database with the managed identity of CS, make sure to have a KUBECONFIG for the cluster that runs CS and run